DraftShift/ModularDock/BOM.md

 - 2 x M5x10 BHCS

 ## Base
+**NOTE: Stubby base can only be used with stubby base, do NOT mix and match**

 - 4 x M3 Heatset
 2 x M3x20 SHCS
 2 x M3x50 SHCS `40mm for stubby`